Voidwaker/pe2/README.md

 ---

 ## 💼 Features

-### **Homepage**
+### **Venuepage**
 ✔️ Displays a list of venues fetched from the API.
 ✔️ Search functionality for filtering venues.

+### **Homepage**
+✔️ a carouselle with 5 of the most populare destinations
+✔️ a section with a recomended 5 destinations

 ### **Venue Details Page**
 ✔️ Shows venue information (name, description, price, amenities).